 Chris Xu

-You can find me at HSS 3073.
+You can find me at HSS 3073 (University of California San Diego).

 My email is chx007(at)(four letter school name)(dot)edu.